 The likelihood of nefarious treat-givers doing this intentionally is near zero.
 Joel Best, a sociology professor at the University of Delaware, said, “This [idea] spreads primarily among people who have no idea what this stuff costs.”
 Stephen Colbert’s Late Show took on the absurdity, joking that no one should give weed to kids because, “They don’t need it.
 They already have imaginations and bright outlooks on the world.”

 Jokes aside, there is a real problem here.
 It’s just not only a problem on October 31.

-This year, national poison control centers handled 3,651 exposure cases involving products laced with THC — and the problem is escalating rapidly.
-From the last day of July to the last day of September, these calls increased 500%.
+This year, national poison control centers handled 10,448 exposure cases involving products laced with THC — and the problem is escalating rapidly.
+Compared to this time last year, these calls increased 186%.
 Many of the reported cases were accidental exposures, mostly involving kids under 18 years of age.
+In fact, 91% of unintentional THC exposures affected pediatric patients.
 Children have even been hospitalized after mix-ups in states from Oklahoma to Michigan.
-The CDC just issued a warning after tracking month-after-month rises in emergency health visits involving THC-containing products through its national surveillance program.
+The CDC issued a warning after tracking month-after-month rises in emergency health visits involving THC-containing products through its national surveillance program.

 Consumer Brands and several of its member companies whose logos are being illegally used are working hard to bring this to the attention of federal and state law enforcement and policymakers.
 We are also sharing resources including how to report fakes and an FAQ page that details warning signs and how to spot imitations.